 When Pressure Washing Is a No-Go (and What to Do Instead)

-There are definitely times when you should just steer clear of the pressure washer for your windows:
+There are definitely times when you should just steer clear of the pressure washer for your windows, especially since improper power washing can damage your home’s exterior, leading to issues like water infiltration, mold, and rotting:

 • If your windows are old or seem delicate.